JackXueIndiana/logicapp-servicebus-vnet/README.md

 Python script receiver.py receives all messages in queue "q1"

-In the VNET there are three subnets for service bus logic app bastin VM.
+In the VNET there are three subnets for service bus, logic app, bastin VM.